 One-Scene Wonder: The Cigar Girl assassin.
-The director wanted her for the role of Elektra, but upon realizing that her English wasn't up to par, he gave her this part instead.
+The director actually wanted her actress to be Elektra King, but upon realizing that her English wasn't up to par, he gave her this part instead.
 With only a few minutes of screen time and exactly two lines, she manages to be one of the more memorable minor Bond Girls—her panicked, terrified response of "Not from him!" (when Bond offers to protect her from Renard) just before she kills herself is enough to provide an intriguing hint about just want kind of monster is Bond dealing with.